Tarcontar/TPFanControl/README.md

 I use Visual Studio 2019 to build the project, earlier/later versions may work as well but are not tested.

 ## Motivation
-As you probably know Lenovo completely screwed up fan controlling code on Lenovo ThinkPad P53.
+As you probably know, Lenovo completely screwed up fan controlling code on Lenovo ThinkPad P53.
 There is a bug in either BIOS or Lenovo Windows drivers which results in a very long delay between a temperature event and the fan speedup or slowdown.
 Effectively, the fans follow a temperature that was actual a long time ago.
 Also on my machine fans do not turn off completely even after temperature goes below 50C.
 And I want my P53 notebook to be completely silent under no load.
 See this thread on Lenovo Community forum for details: https://forums.lenovo.com/t5/ThinkPad-P-and-W-Series-Mobile/P53-CPU-power-management-and-cooling-bugs/td-p/4596511.

 What I noticed is that when temperature goes below 50C if I set "Manual: Fan 0" mode in TPFanControl, left fan continues to work.
 But if I switch mode to "BIOS" for a short period of time, then set "Manual: Fan 1" mode, and then "Manual: Fan 0" mode, fans become silent.